zhuang-li/FactualSceneGraph/README.md

 | (pretrain + fine-tune) Flan-T5-large    | 81.30   | 93.17   | [lizhuang144/flan-t5-large-VG-factual-sg](https://huggingface.co/lizhuang144/flan-t5-large-VG-factual-sg) |
 | (pretrain + fine-tune) Flan-T5-base    | 81.50   | 93.33   | [lizhuang144/flan-t5-base-VG-factual-sg](https://huggingface.co/lizhuang144/flan-t5-base-VG-factual-sg) |
 | (pretrain + fine-tune) Flan-T5-small    | 79.77   | 92.76   | [lizhuang144/flan-t5-small-VG-factual-sg](https://huggingface.co/lizhuang144/flan-t5-small-VG-factual-sg) |

+Note that we removed the node index in the dataset training these models, so the different nodes with the same names won't be distinguished by their indexes.
+The identifier of passive (i.e. 'p:') has also been removed.
+The verb and prepositions are concatenated together as well.

 Usage Example: